catsonkeyboards/dupli-spot-original/README.md

 1. **Login with Spotify:** Click on the "Log in with Spotify" button to authenticate with your Spotify account.
 This will allow the app to access and edit your playlists. | <i>We do not modify your library without your full permission and action through the web app.
 Note you can only modify playlists that you've created and you fully own.</i>

 2. **Select Playlists:** After logging in, you will see a list of your playlists.
 Choose two playlists from the list to compare.
 You can only select two playlists.
 You can load more playlists at the bottom of the screen.
-You can search for a playlist in your library, <i>the search feature is now only limited to the playists that are shown on screen to avoid loading libraries with too many playlist.</i>
+You can also search for a playlist that has not loaded yet in the user interface.

 3. **Show Duplicates:** Click the "Show Duplicates" button.
 The app will analyze the selected playlists and return a list of tracks that are present in both playlists, otherwise called 'duplicates'.